ionixjunior/ionixjunior.dev/_i18n/en/_posts/2025-01-31-the-software-engineers-guidebook-a-review-and-reflection.md

 The title called ["The Software Engineer's Guidebook - Navigating Senior, Tech Lead, and Staff Engineer Positions at Tech Companies and Startups"][eng_guidebook] is a book from [Gergely Orosz][gergely_orosz], writer of [The Pragmatic Engineer Newsletter][eng_newsletter].

 In this book, Gergely share a lot of perceptions and tips, based on his experience.
-From my point of view, this content is a great opportunity to understand the key points to be successful in your career.
+From my point of view, this content is a great opportunity to understand the **key points to be successful in your career**.

 Don't worry, because I'll care about to not expose spoilers to you, okay?
 But I believe some of them will be inevitable, but I'll do my best.